Student Success: Applying To Oxbridge from A State School

 Although it’s true a small group of independent schools such as Westminster School, Eton College and St Paul’s School have huge numbers of students receiving offers, this does not mean state school students are any less deserving of a place.

 In this guide, we’ll explore some of the data behind this myth and hear from two successful state school applicants about why you shouldn’t let your educational background affect your confidence in your application.
-First, let’s take a look at a recent announcement from the University of Cambridge.
+Plus, we’ll look at two important announcements that will have an impact on state and private school admissions moving forward; the removal of VAT exception for private schools and Cambridge’s plan to cut State School Admissions Targets.
+Let’s begin.

 University of Cambridge Removes State School Admissions Targets